 “Before the widespread introduction of the Foley catheter in the 1930s, catheterization was almost exclusively for the treatment of urinary retention in the male.
 The early catheters were usually rigid and they were designed—to the extent that they were designed at all—for intermittent catheterization.”3

-As many as 1 in 5 cases of urinary catheter use in health facilities have no clear medical indication, and, in most instances, the primary physician doesn’t know about them.
-Currently, there is an effort to educate clinicians on the need to use urinary catheters when absolutely necessary and for the shortest time possible.
+Current practices aim to educate clinicians on the need to use urinary catheters only when necessary and for the shortest period.
 This includes adopting other non-invasive ways of assessing bladder functionality.

 “Female catheterization: The female urethra is short compared to the male urethra.
 It is located above the vagina in the pelvis.
 The insertion of the catheter is facilitated by having the patient lie down on his or her back with the buttocks at the edge of the examination table.
 Adequate exposure of the urethra is obtained by elevating and supporting the legs by stirrups or placing them in a frog-legged position.
 Finally, the labia are separated to expose the urethra.